alexander-azizi-martin/AI/README.md

 # Traffic

-An AI that identifies which traffic signs appears in a photograph by using convolutional neural network.
+An AI that identifies which traffic signs appears in a photograph by using convolutional neural networks.

 ```
 $ python traffic.py gtsrb